riteshitey/AWS-SAA-C02-Study-Guide/README.md

 This study guide will help you pass the newer AWS Certified Solutions Architect - Associate exam.
 Ideally, you should reference this guide while working through the following material:

 ```

+Here’s your reply written in points:

+---

+Subject: Re: Observation on SIT Testing

+Hi Prabhakar,

+Please find my response below:

+1. After manual changes or edits to the SSM parameter:

+Only the alarms that are already created or present will be updated.

+No new alarms will be created, as this is the expected behavior of the Auto Alarm Utility.

+2. For your testing scenario:

+Create infrastructure alarms for all profiles in the test environment.

+Update the product from V1 to V2 to trigger an update in the SSM parameters.

+This will automatically adjust the configuration of the existing alarms.

+3. If there are any issues during the above test case, please let me know, and I’ll assist further.

+Restricted-Internal

+Regards,
+Om

 Subject: Request to Correct Manager Assignment

 Dear HR,